RoudraSarkar/demographic-transition-fitness-paradox/README.md

 # Demographic-Transition-Fitness-Paradox
-# Has the Wealth-Fertility Relationship Really Inverted?
+# Between Culture and Cost
 ## A Cross-Cohort, Cross-Country Test of the Demographic Transition Fitness Paradox

 **MSc Applied Social Data Science**